VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Caution sign on chain-link fence surrounding cell tower compound, with treated vegetation strip along perimeter; illustrates VegClear’s herbicide control for secure, compliant telecommunications sites.

-Types of Cell Sites: overview
+Types of Tower Sites: Overview

 1. Ground Cell Tower Site

-• Coverage: 0.75 to 30 miles • A traditional tower designed to support one or more cell communication networks.
+• Coverage: Typically 0.75 to 30 miles • A traditional tower designed to support one or more cell communication networks.

 2. Rooftop Location Cell Site